-In the SWIFT Oversight Forum, these central banks are joined by other central banks from major economies: Reserve Bank of Australia, People’s Bank of China, Hong Kong Monetary Authority, Reserve Bank of India, Bank of Korea, Bank of Russia, Saudi Arabian Monetary Agency, Monetary Authority of Singapore, South African Reserve Bank and the Central Bank of the Republic of Turkey.
+In the SWIFT Oversight Forum, these central banks are joined by other central banks from major economies: Reserve Bank of Australia, The People’s Bank of China, Hong Kong Monetary Authority, Reserve Bank of India, Bank of Korea, Central Bank of the Russian Federation, Saudi Arabian Monetary Agency, Monetary Authority of Singapore, South African Reserve Bank, the Central Bank of the Republic of Turkey, the Central Bank of the Argentine Republic, the Central Bank of Brazil, the Bank of Spain, and the Central Bank of Indonesia.
 The SWIFT Oversight Forum provides a forum for the G-10 central banks to share information on SWIFT oversight activities with a wider group of central banks.

 Oversight structure — oversight meetings